NLnetLabs/routinator/source/manual-page.rst

       received via either rsync or RRDP to the given number of bytes.
 The default value if this option is not present is 20,000,000 (i.e., 20 MBytes).
 A value of 0 disables the limit.

+max-ca-depth
+      An integer value that specifies the maximum number of CAs a given CA may be away from a trust anchor certificate before it is rejected.
+If the option is  missing, a default of 32 will be used.

 dirty
       A boolean value which, if true, specifies that unused files and